Harmon1713/my-travel-map/README.md

 ### Customization

 1. Update visited locations:
-	- Edit the `visitedCountries`, `visitedStatesUSA`, and `visitedStatesBrazil` arrays in `custom-map.js` to include the countries and states you have visited.
+	- Edit the `visitedCountries` and `smallCountries` arrays in `custom-map.js` to include the countries and territories you have visited.
 2. Change styles:
 	- Modify the `custom-map.css` file to change the appearance of the map and tooltip.